argoproj/argo-cd/docs/roadmap.md

 * 100+ Clusters support.
 The cluster addon management use-case requires connecting a large number of clusters to one Argo CD controller.
 Currently Argo CD controller unable to handle that many clusters.
 The solution to support horizontal controller scaling and automated sharding.

 * Mono Repository support.
-Argo CD is not optimized for mono repositories with large number of applications.
-With 50+ applications in the same repository manifest generation performance drops significantly.
+Argo CD is not optimized for mono repositories with a large number of applications.
+With 50+ applications in the same repository, manifest generation performance drops significantly.
 The repository server optimization is required to improve it.

 ### ApplicationsSet